-A unified communications (UC) setup, such as Vodafone One Net Business, can fully integrate landlines, mobiles, desktop and tablet connectivity into one system.
+A unified communications (UC) setup, such as Vodafone Business UC with RingCentral, can fully integrate landlines, mobiles, desktop and tablet connectivity into one system.
 Using UC allows seamless connectivity between real estate agents and clients no matter the device or location.

 With all landlines and mobiles able to be reached through one number, and calls directed straight to the right area of the business, clients can get the support they need quickly.
 In addition, One Net Business is hosted on Vodafone’s secure core IP-based network, which is managed and monitored 24/7 ― keeping client and sensitive company information safe.

 As Vodafone One Business Net is a voice over internet protocol (VoIP) service, calls are made over an internet connection rather than a landline.
 Therefore, real estate companies who upgrade to this service now will be undisrupted by the public switched telephone network (PSTN) switch off scheduled for 2025 ― also known as the end of the landline.

 To integrate all communications into one unified system and find the best set up that works for their real estate business, it’s important that office managers partner with an experienced business communications provider.
 For instance, Crystaline can provide a free bill analysis, as well as analysing the business’ current usage to recommend the best network for the company’s needs.